vaikan/paperwork/README.md

 Feel free to check out this branch and get involved with what's there already to get an idea of where Paperwork is heading.
 Also check out the [project board](https://github.com/paperwork/paperwork/projects/1) to see what needs to be done or suggest what and how should be done.

 Feel free to actively participate in the [chatroom](https://riot.im/app/#/room/#paperwork:matrix.org).

+**Info: 99% of the action happens [inside the other repositories](https://github.com/paperwork)!
+This repository only contains of the one-click-deployment of Paperwork!**

 ### Usage